-TÜBİTAK National Metrology Institute (TÜBİTAK UME) is a research and development institute that operates under the umbrella of the Scientific and Technological Research Council of Türkiye (TÜBİTAK).
-The institute aims to ensure the reliability of all measurements conducted in Türkiye, to make provisions for the integration of these measurements into the international system and to develop existing and new measurement technologies, thereby establishing the national measurement system required for ensuring the accuracy of measurements used in commercial and industrial settings and which contributes to equity in national and international trade, increases in the quality of Turkish industrial products and Türkiye’s scientific and technological development.
+TÜBİTAK National Metrology Institute (UME) is a research and development institute operating under the umbrella of the Scientific and Technological Research Council of Turkey (TÜBİTAK).
+The aim of the Institute is to ensure the assurance of all measurements made in Turkey, to ensure the integration of these measurements into the international system, to develop existing and new measurement technologies, thus contributing to the establishment of a National Metrology System necessary to ensure the accuracy of measurements used in commercial and industrial environments, to ensure equality in national and international trade, to improve the quality of Turkish industrial products and to contribute to Turkey's scientific and technological development.

 UME